shaunahan/Stock_Info_Easy/README.md

 This Python package is an implementation of the existing  _yfinance wrapper_, one of the  widely used yahoo finance API wrappers.<br>
 <br>
-Most of the times, the currently available Yahoo finance API wrappers take company symbols as input queries instead of company names.
+Most of the times, the currently available Yahoo finance API wrappers take __company symbols__ as input queries instead of company names.
 This often causes confusion as it is difficult to guess company symbols by heart. <br>
-(eg. what is the abbreviation form of the company `Apple` - is it APPL?
-AAPL? or APLE?)  <br>
+(eg. what is the abbreviation form of the company _Apple_ - is it _APPL?_ _AAPL?_ or _APLE?)_  <br>
 <br>
-Therefore, this package hopes to provide an improved functionality of querying by enabling users to fetch stock data by company name(s) alone. <br>
+Therefore, this package aims to provide an improved functionality of querying by making it possible for users to fetch stock data by __company name(s) alone__. <br>
 Moreover, this package will generate stock information in dynamic formats in the form of visualizations, data table, stock price forecast, and an audio file with daily prime stock price.
 <br>
 The fetched data table includes: <br>